 Food is the fuel of the body.
 This includes the brain.
 However, more than power, food can affect the brain in a variety of ways.
-It can be used to increase and improve brain power, which in turn improves overall health and quality of life.
-By choosing the right foods, a person can combat all sorts of mental and brain related issues and conditions.
+It can be used to increase and improve brainpower, which in turn improves overall health and quality of life.
+By choosing the right foods, a person can combat all sorts of mental and brain-related issues and conditions.

 Why Food Affects the Brain

 Food affects the brain because of the nutrients, chemicals and other elements found in the foods you eat.
 In fact, it doesn’t always even require eating certain foods.
 Food can cause reactions in your brain that make you feel good simply because you are enjoying the food you are eating.
-When you eat a food you love, it raises dopamine levels, which makes you feel happy.
+When you eat food you love, it raises dopamine levels, which makes you feel happy.
 Over time, though, as you keep eating favorite foods, the effects began to wane.
 You’ll have to eat more to get the same happy feeling.
 This is much like a drug addiction where you eventually need more and more of it to get the same effects.
-So, you could say food is like a drug for the brain.
+So, you could say the food is like a drug for the brain.

 On the other hand, food is essential for the brain.
 It keeps it working.
 It provides it with nutrients that it needs to function.
 Food is also responsible for helping with serotonin production, which happens in the gastrointestinal tract.
 Serotonin is needed to help your brain regulate functions like mood, appetite, and pain tolerance.
 The types of food you eat can affect what nutrients your brain gets and how much it gets.
 This can either help or hinder your overall brain function.